lham/tonguetwister/docs/format-spec/chunks/CASt.md

 ## Common data

 The common data consists of `CDL` bytes.
-The structure is defined as follows:
+The structure is:

 Ref.   | Bytes                                     | Type(s)  | Name                                                      | Description
 ---    | ---:                                      | ---      | ---                                                       | ---